How content systems design works

 Operational channels: product UI, onboarding, design systems, in-app guidance, support prompts, in-product AI copilots.

-Utility content systemDocumentation, support, procedures, answers.
+Knowledge content systemDocumentation, support, procedures, answers.
 Click to expand

 policies-and-procedures.md